circuithub/elm-html-shorthand/README.md

     Sorry, this package doesn't use any sort of restricted URL scheme to prevent broken links.

-* ***Deal with namespace pollution***

-    Importing `Html.Shorthand (..)` causes quite a lot of contamination, especially since most tags also have the classy `c` suffix.
-I don't currently have a good idea on what advice to offer here, except perhaps a mini version of this package as I mention below.

-* ***A mini version!***
+* ***Namespace pollution A mini version!***

     It would be nice to explore a `-mini` versions of [this library][shorthand] as well as [elm-html][elm-html] that excludes elements like &lt;b&gt;, &lt;i&gt; and &lt;u&gt; that are rarely used correctly anyway.

-    This would help battle the namespace pollution as well.
+    This would further assist the battle against namespace pollution as well.

 ### Comparison to other libraries